liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 This simple query highlights the fact that, in online processing, outputting a tuple may require waiting until more of the input trace is made available —and that waiting time is not necessarily bounded.
 In the worst case, MSFT may be the last stock symbol for which the price is known on a given day, and all events of that day must somehow be retained before knowing if they must be output in the result or discarded.

-We shall divide this query in two parts.
+We shall divide this query into two parts.
 The first part groups all events of the same day into an array, and can be illustrated as follows:

 {@img doc-files/stockticker/LandmarkQuery-1.png}{Landmark query, part one}{.6}